marcuzzi/yasps/README.md

 - Nvidia RTX 30 and 58xx, 59xx AMD GPUs
 - PS5 and Xbox Series X/S new generation consoles

+This version includes web scraping code for the following stores:
+- PCComponentes
+- Wipoid
+- VSGamers
+- Neobyte
+- Amazon
+- Coolmod
+- Alternate

 ## How to run

 1. Clone the repository
-2. Run
+2. Install all dependencies with `pip install`:
    ```
+   pip install beautifulsoup4
+   pip install pynput
+   pip install requests
-   python install.py install
+   pip install windows-curses
    ```

-   Alternatively install all dependencies with `pip install`
-   - beautifulsoup4
-   - keyboard
-   - pynput
-   - requests
-   - windows-curses
+   Note: `windows-curses` is a Windows implementation of curses.
+Replace this with your curses library of choice in other OSes.

-   Note: Sound alert function is based on winsound library for Windows systems.
-This needs to be modified to run this program in other OSes.
+   Note: Sound alert function is based on the `winsound` library (Windows).
+Replace this with your sound library of choice in other OSes.

 3. Edit `yasps.py` to include items and URLs to monitor.